1. Define who is allowed to create teams

 Link apps or websites into individual channels of your teams.
 This increases your productivity and simplifies access to external apps and sites.
 Additionally, this allows you to include Microsoft Planner and OneNote.

 Microsoft Planner, for example, is a task management tool which provides a great way to track tasks and record them without much effort.
 According to the team settings, you can create lists, ensuring that each team member has access to the same list.
 This provides you with optimal governance in this area.

 4. Use approval processes to prevent chaos

-5. Decide between dynamic memberships and automation
+5. Choose between dynamic memberships and automation

-6. Standardise your teams
+6. Standardize your teams